 A pair of 2012 seniors earned all-Conference USA merits, including first-team selection Cory Dorris and second-team performer Jared St. John.
 In 2011, senior Tyrunn Walker was a first-team all-conference selection.
 Brentom Todd in 2011 and Derrick Alexander in 2012 were named to the C-USA All-Freshman team, respectively.
 As seniors, Walker and St. John were top-20 finalists for the Ted Hendricks Award, which goes to the nation's top defensive end.

-Blankenship came to Tulsa after two seasons coaching in the Oklahoma High School ranks.
+Blankenship came to Tulsa following two seasons coaching in the Oklahoma High School ranks.
 He spent two seasons (2009-10) coaching the defensive line at two-time Oklahoma Class 6A state champion Union High School.
 He also served as a summer camp instructor at Tulsa Union High School for four years and at Illinois State three summers.

 A former Union High School letterman and first-team all-state selection as a prep senior, Blankenship attended the University of Nebraska for two years (2004-05) before transferring to Illinois State.
 He earned three letters with the Redbirds and was team captain as a senior in 2008.